 12.6 The provisions of this Agreement are severable, and if any portion of this Agreement is deemed legally invalid or unenforceable, the remainder of this Agreement shall survive and remain in full force and effect.

-12.7 Each party shall not disclose the terms hereof to a third party (other than the party's and its affiliates' employees, lenders, counsel, accountants or prospective purchasers of any rights under any transactions who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each party shall notify the other party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
+12.7 Each party shall not disclose the terms hereof to a third party (other than the party's and its affiliates' employees, lenders, counsel, accountants, working interest owners [their partner in the Powder River is Phillips Petroleum…any problems with this, I don’t care…] or prospective purchasers of any rights under any transactions who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each party shall notify the other party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
 The parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation.

 12.8 In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the services or rates provided for under this Agreement, then Gatherer, at its election, shall have the right to terminate this Agreement upon thirty (30) Days advance written notice to Owner.